theIDinside/cxg/README.md

       etc.
 - [ ] LINE WRAPPING.
 This.
 Must.
 Be.
 Done.
 Soon.
 Without it, the editor is shit.
 - [ ] Other search / go to features (probably also using the regex crate)
+- [ ] Symbol navigation.
+Like most things, I could start by using dependencies here, since the rust eco system is so powerful.
+      One way of doing it, would be to do a really brute force approach and just scan the project, build a symbol database in an ad-hoc (and non-type safe way) and do it like that.
+No semantical analysis, nothing.
+Just eat_char(ch) until done, and figure out what are types, values, etc and use this to syntax highlight.
+      Or, we can pull in parsers and lexers from other crates.
+We'll see.

 ## Screenshots